 Students majoring in Criminal Justice for either the Bachelor of Arts or the Bachelor of Science degree will complete a minimum of 39 hours.
-Required courses include Criminal Justice 101, 201, and 202 with grades of C or better.
+Required courses include CRIM 101, 201, and 202 with grades of C or better.

 An additional 12 credit hours will be selected in consultation with each student's advisor from Criminal Justice classes.
 An internship (CRIM 250) is strongly recommended.
 The remaining 18 hours will be selected in consultation with each student's advisor from Criminal Justice classes or complementary courses.

-The department strongly recommends complementary courses in Spanish, Computer Science, and Psychology.
+The department strongly recommends complementary courses in Homeland Security and Psychology.
 Where possible, a second major or a minor should be developed in an area dictated by the interests of the student.

 A student who receives a D or F grade in any Criminal Justice course may repeat the course only once.
-If a student withdraws from a Criminal Justice course with a current grade below C, the withdrawal will be noted in the department as Withdrawal Failing.
+If a student withdraws from a Criminal Justice course with a current grade below C, the withdrawal will be noted in the department as WF (withdrawal while failing).
 The subsequent attempt of the course will be counted by the department as a repeat.

 Associate of Science Degree

 CRIM 201.
 Criminal Law.
-(3) Purpose and scope of criminal law; the definition of criminal conduct, the classification and definition of specific offenses, defenses to criminal liability, complicity and vicarious liability, inchoate offenses.
-Prerequisite: Criminal Justice 101 or Homeland Security 101 with a grade of C or better or permission of instructor.
+(3) Purpose and scope of criminal law, the definition of criminal conduct, the classification and definition of specific offenses, defenses to criminal liability, complicity and vicarious liability, and inchoate offenses.
+Prerequisite: CRIM 101 or HSEC 101 with a grade of C or better or permission of instructor.

 CRIM 202.
 Criminal Procedure.
-(3) A detailed analysis of due process of law from the initial investigation to the ultimate disposition of the case, including search & seizure, interrogation, hearings, motions, pleas and trial procedures, the role of the principal trial participants, basic rules of evidence, sentencing, and the appellate process.
-Prerequisite: Criminal Justice 201 with a grade of C or better or permission of instructor.
+(3) A detailed analysis of due process of law from the initial investigation to the ultimate disposition of the case, including search amd seizure, interrogation, hearings, motions, pleas and trial procedures, the role of the principal trial participants, basic rules of evidence, sentencing, and the appellate process.
+Prerequisite: CRIM 201 with a grade of C or better or permission of instructor.

 CRIM 228.
 Juvenile Justice.
 (3) An analysis of the factors causing juvenile delinquency; theory and practice of delinquency prevention and intervention; the juvenile justice system involving arrest, prosecution, and rehabilitation of juvenile delinquents; and juvenile codes.
-Prerequisite: Criminal Justice 101 with a grade of C or better.
+Prerequisite: CRIM 101 with a grade of C or better.

 CRIM 232.
 Criminology.
 (3) The nature and causation of crime.
-The nature of criminal behavior, theories, and research.
-Prerequisite: Sociology 201 or permission of instructor.
+The nature of criminal behavior, theories and research.
+Prerequisite: SCWK 101 or permission of instructor.

 CRIM 250.
 Issues for Criminal Justice Interns.
-(3) Supervised field experience in Criminal Justice.
-Working with their advisors and the Career Services Office, students arrange an internship in Criminal Justice.
+(3) Supervised field experience in criminal justice.
+Working with their advisors and the Career Services Office, students arrange an internship in criminal justice.
 The students will then work in the field during the semester, meeting in the classroom to report on related reading and the field experience.
 Pass/Fail grading.
-Prerequisites: second semester sophomore or above and minimum 2.0 grade point average.
+Prerequisites: second semester sophomore or above and minimum 2.00 grade point average.
 Must have permission of instructor prior to registration.

 CRIM 300.
 Corrections.
 (3) An overview of corrections including rationales for punishment, the history of corrections, alternate means of correction, and contemporary issues in corrections.
 Class will include visits to correctional institutions.
 Prerequisite: Criminal Justice major with 18 hours of courses in the major or permission of the instructor.